Citrix Gateway RADIUS Integration with AuthPoint

 Configure AuthPoint

 Before AuthPoint can receive authentication requests from Citrix Gateway, you must specify Citrix Gateway as a RADIUS client resource in AuthPoint.
-You must also create an authentication policy for the Citrix Gateway resource and you must bind the Citrix Gateway resource to the AuthPoint Gateway.
+You must also create a Zero Trust authentication policy for the Citrix Gateway resource and you must bind the Citrix Gateway resource to the AuthPoint Gateway.

 Add a Citrix Gateway Resource in AuthPoint